yogeshojha/rengineDocumentation/docs/community/discord.md

 ## Discord Server

-### Guidelines for using Discord:
+### Guidelines for using Discord

-* We can't answer questions like "reNgine is not working!" or "reNgine fails to scan!" unless you provide logs!
+- We can't answer questions like "reNgine is not working!" or "reNgine fails to scan!" unless you provide logs!
 Please be considerate and attach the logs when you ask questions.

-* Please be respectful with community members.
+- Please be respectful with community members.

-### Channels:
+### Channels

-* `#general` - Just anything about reNgine
+- `#general` - Just anything about reNgine
-* `#development` - Developer's Help Section
+- `#development` - Developer's Help Section
-* `#support` - Limited support on Why reNgine is not working!
+- `#support` - Limited support on Why reNgine is not working!

 ## How to join Discord